Zhou Yun (footballer)

-Zhou Yun (周云 (周雲, Zhōu Yún); born 31 December 1990) is a retired Chinese professional footballer who had only played for Chinese Super League club Jiangsu in his entire career.
+Zhou Yun (周云 (周雲, Zhōu Yún); born 31 December 1990) is a retired Chinese professional footballer who had only played for Chinese Super League club Jiangsu Suning in his entire career.

 Club career

 Zhou Yun played for Jiangsu Sainty's academy until he was promoted to the senior team during the 2008 season.
 At the time, the club was competing in the second-tier League One and had already won the division title and promotion to the top tier.
 Jiangsu's manager Pei Encai decided to give Zhou his debut in the final game of the season against Yantai Yiteng on 15 November 2008 in a 2–0 victory.
 Zhou spent the following season on the bench as Pei Encai decided to stick with experienced players to keep Jiangsu in the Super League.
 In the 2010 season Zhou was given his chance to become a regular within the team.
 He played sixteen league games at the end of the season and helped guide the club to a mid-table finish.
 Zhou went on to become a vital member of the team's defence in 2011 as the club finished in their highest ever position of fourth.
 This would be followed by a 2015 Chinese FA Cup victory against Shanghai Shenhua.

 On 28 February 2021, Suning Holdings Group halted their operations in Jiangsu Football Club due to financial predicament.
 On 30 March 2021, Zhou announced his retirement at the age of 30, one day after Jiangsu, as defending champions of the competition, was disqualified in entering new season's Chinese Super league.